(Awesome Tapes From Africa, Washington)

 It is safe to say that the revitalized interest in Mergia's laid-back Ethio grooves culminated after he released his comeback album "Lala Belu" early in 2018: The composer was featured in leading newspapers like the New York Times and The Guardian and played more than 70 shows all across Europe in a timespan of no more than 14 months.

-In March 2020, "Yene Mircha", Lala Belu's successor will hit the streets and easily prove that, at 73, this seasoned musician has still a few amazing tricks up his sleeve.
+In March 2020, "Yene Mircha", Lala Belu's successor, hit the streets and proved that this seasoned musician has still a few amazing tricks up his sleeve.

 In concert, Hailu Mergia is being backed by America's leading Ethiopian bassist Alem Kebede (right) and the longtime drummer of reggae legends Culture, Ken Joseph (left).